proplot-dev/proplot/docs/why.rst

   adds ticks to the center of each gridbox, and disables minor ticks and gridlines.
   This can be convenient for things like covariance matrices.
-* ProPlot transforms coordinate centers to "edges" when passed to commands like `~matplotlib.axes.Axes.pcolor`, and transforms coordinate edges to "centers" when passed to commands like `~matplotlib.axes.Axes.contour`.
+* ProPlot transforms coordinate centers to "edges" when passed to commands like `~matplotlib.axes.Axes.pcolor`, and coordinate edges to "centers" when passed to commands like `~matplotlib.axes.Axes.contour`.
 In matplotlib, `pcolor` truncates the data when it receives centers.
 * ProPlot fixes an irritating issue where saved vector graphics appear to have